SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 ### To suspend or delete subtenants

-You can temporarily suspend tenants or you can delete subtenants permanently.
+Tenants can both be suspended or immediately deleted.

 Suspending tenants blocks any access to this tenant, regardless whether the access is from devices, users or other applications.

-If a tenant is suspended, the tenant's data remains in the database and can be made available any time later.
-To do so, click **Activate**.
+If a tenant is suspended, the tenant’s data remains in the database and can be made available later by clicking **Activate**.

+>**Important**: Suspended tenants will be deleted automatically and permanently after 30 days.

 #### To suspend a subtenant